Dental Crown Types, Materials, and Costs

 What is the Difference Between a Crown and a Cap?

-Dental crowns and “caps” are often used interchangeably for the same dental procedure.
+Dental crowns and “caps” are often used interchangeably to refer to the same dental procedure.
 Both involve a tooth-shaped cover placed over a tooth to restore its shape, size, strength, and appearance.
 Here’s a more detailed look at each.

-1. A dental crown is a tooth-shaped cover that completely encases the tooth’s visible part.
-It is commonly used to treat a cracked or damaged tooth, severe tooth decay, or to cover up dental implants.
+1. A dental crown is a tooth-shaped cover that completely encases the visible part of a tooth.
+Its purpose is to treat a cracked or damaged tooth or severe tooth decay, or to cover dental implants.

 2. The primary difference is the amount of tooth structure they cover.
 A tooth cap covers the biting surface and only one or two sides, while a crown completely encases the tooth.
 Tooth caps are less invasive and usually less expensive than dental crowns.

-3. Lastly, crowns can be made from various materials, including gold, silver, porcelain, porcelain-fused-to-metal (PFM), and ceramic.
+3. Lastly, materials for crowns include gold, silver, porcelain, porcelain-fused-to-metal (PFM), and ceramic.

 1. A tooth cap, also known as an onlay or inlay, covers only a portion of the tooth surface instead of the entire structure.